 Vicki C Smith.

 The Good Hotel Guide is published each autumn.
 Adam & Caroline Raphael, who edit the Guide, are award-winning journalists.
 Caroline, a former BBC researcher and a travel writer, is editor-in-chief.
 She has worked on the Guide for more than 30 years.
 Adam, who has worked for The Guardian, The Observer, the BBC and the Economist, is the Guide’s marketing director.
-Astella Saw, a veteran travel writer, is editor of the British guide.
+Ian Belcher, a distinguished travel writer, is editor of the British guide.
 The Guide specialises in small owner-managed hotels and B&Bs in England, Scotland, Wales, Ireland and the Channel Islands and in Continental Europe.
 It includes budget B&Bs, good-value hotels as well as luxurious country houses.

 Interested in sponsorship and/or syndication opportunities with the Guide?
 Contact us for more details